Gravitational Waves from Density Perturbations in an Early Matter Domination Era: Introduction

 The features of the induced GWs are well understood and described if the associated gravitational potential decays with time.
-This is the case for the radiation domination era \cite{Mollerach:2003nq, Ananda:2006af, Baumann:2007zm, DeLuca:2019llr}; approximate results also exist for the kination domination era \cite{Domenech:2019quo,Dalianis:2020cla}.
+This is the case for the radiation domination era \cite{Mollerach:2003nq, Ananda:2006af, Baumann:2007zm, DeLuca:2019llr}; results also exist for a background with non-thermal, but non-zero, pressure \cite{Domenech:2019quo, Domenech:2020kqm, Dalianis:2020cla}.
 On the other hand, the gravitational potential during a matter dominated universe remains constant and the density perturbations grow.
 Ref. \cite{Assadullahi:2009nf} pointed out the limitations of the perturbative analysis due to the presence of a non-linear scale.
 Inside the perturbative regime, Ref. \cite{Inomata:2019ivs, Inomata:2019zqy} performed a thorough investigation where the role and contribution of the subhorizon perturbations has been stressed.
 However, the non-linear scale restricts the applicability of the existing formalism only on a short period before the reheating of the universe and the transition into the radiation era.
-Besides this limitation, it is known that the induced tensors are generated from quadratic combinations of first order scalars and must depend on the gauge condition.
-The issue of gauge dependence becomes more acute during matter era since the tensors remain tightly coupled with the sourcing scalars and cannot be described in terms of free propagating waves.
+In addition, the induced tensors are generated from quadratic combinations of first order scalars and during matter era are continuously sourced and thus do not propagate freely; this fact raises an issue of gauge dependence, discussed in \cite{Hwang:2017oxa,Tomikawa:2019tvi, Gong:2019mui, DeLuca:2019ufz, Inomata:2019yww, Chang:2020iji,Chang:2020mky, Domenech:2020xin}.